-In regards with 15 minutes assimilation cycles, $rad15_roe0.5$ dramatically worsens QPF accuracy over Northern Italy in terms of structure (right panel in Figure 10) up to +5h and up to +12h in terms of amplitude and location (the range between +9h and +12h is not shown).
-In this regard, the verification of individual forecasts (not shown here) reveals that the large error in A component is due to a systematic underestimation of the average precipitation over the domain.
-This marked worsening can be appreciated also with FSS verification (right panel in Figure 11), especially for the 1 mm threshold.
-When comparing results of SAL verification for $rad15_roe10$ and rad15, differences are small and mixed over the whole forecast range.
-However, in this case, FSS reveals that the former slightly outperforms the latter between +2h and +4h when the 1 mm threshold is considered and this is enhanced when considering the 5 mm threshold.
+With regards to 15 min assimilation cycles, $rad15\roe0.5$ dramatically worsens QPF accuracy over northern Italy in terms of structure (right panel in Fig. 10) up to +5 and up to +12 h in terms of amplitude and location (the range between +9 and +12 h is not shown).
+In this regard, the verification of individual forecasts (not shown here) reveals that the large error in the A component is due to a systematic underestimation of the average precipitation over the domain.
+This marked worsening can be appreciated also with FSS verification (right panel in Fig. 11), especially for the 1 mm threshold.
+When comparing results of SAL verification for $rad15\roe10$ and rad15, differences are small and mixed over the whole forecast range.
+However, in this case, FSS reveals that the former slightly outperforms the latter between +2 and +4 h when the 1 mm threshold is considered, and this is enhanced when considering the 5 mm threshold.